jonahlin803/CS4680Project2/README.md

 **Advanced Examples:**
 - `"Rename all files that start with IMG and change it to image"` - Pattern matching with prefix replacement
-- `"Rename all jpg files to j_#.jpg in order of dates created"` - Date-based ordering
+- `"Rename all jpg files to j_#.jpg in order of dates created"` - Date-based ordering (creation time)
+- `"Order Imagen_x files by date modified"` - Sorting by modification time
 - `"Rename all jpg files to j_#.jpg in reverse order of dates"` - Reverse date ordering
+- `"Reorder files by size, smallest to largest"` - Size-based sorting
 - `"Scan for all files with ordered numbering, group them by type, then reverse all the numbers"` - Complex pattern operations
 - `"Rename file1.txt and file2.txt to file_1.txt and file_2.txt"` - Preserves exact numbering format

 **How it works:**
-- The LLM receives a structured prompt with the directory, user instruction, and file list
+- The LLM receives a structured prompt with the directory, user instruction, and file list with complete metadata
+- Each file includes: creation_time, modification_time, access_time, size, and size_human
+- The LLM analyzes your instruction to determine sorting criteria, metadata fields, and sort direction
 - Uses OpenAI's `response_format={"type": "json_object"}` to ensure valid JSON output
 - The model returns a JSON object with `{"renames": [{"old": "...", "new": "..."}]}`
 - The agent validates, previews, and executes the plan safely
-- For date ordering, files are pre-sorted and numbered sequentially
 - Pattern preservation ensures leading zeros and formatting are maintained
+- Complex operations (swaps, conflicts) are handled with temporary names

 ## Safety Features

 The agent includes several safety mechanisms:

-1. **Action Validation**: All actions are validated before execution
+1. **Action Validation**: All rename operations are validated before execution
+   - Checks that source files exist
+   - Prevents duplicate target filenames
+   - Validates filename legality (no illegal characters)
+   - Handles conflicts with temporary names
-2. **Confirmation Prompts**: Destructive operations require user confirmation:
+2. **Confirmation Prompts**: All rename operations require user confirmation before execution
-   - File deletions
-   - Dangerous system commands (rm, format, shutdown, etc.)
-   - Destructive API calls (DELETE, PUT, PATCH)
-   - Database operations that modify data
-3. **Command Sanitization**: System commands are sanitized to prevent injection attacks
+3. **Conflict Handling**: Automatically uses temporary names for complex operations (swaps, permutations) to prevent data loss
 4. **Error Handling**: Comprehensive error handling with graceful degradation
-5. **Logging**: All actions are logged to `logs/agent.log` for auditability
+5. **Logging**: All actions are logged to timestamped files in `logs/` directory for auditability

 ## Components